dusan-milovanovic/Studentski-servis/README.md

 ### What is it?

 A small and unfinished app I did as one of the school projects.
 It is not finished in the sense that there are still some functionalities I thought of, but still haven't implemented.
 But I did implement everything that was required, and after submitting it I never quite felt like coming back to it.
-That being said, there are a few things that are there just for the sake of those requirements and serve no real purpose, like mapping and file reading/writing.
+That being said, there are a few things that are there just for the sake of those requirements and serve no real purpose, like mapping and file reading/writing (jsonpodaci.txt file).

 ### What's in there?